-- 1. Read automorphism information for starting group prompts for the number of automorphisms; for each automorphism in turn, it prompts for its action on each of the pcp generators of the Frattini quotient of the group. - 2.
-Extend and display automorphisms compute the extensions of these automorphisms to act on the pcp generators of the p-covering group and display the results. - 3.
-Specify input file and group number prompts for the input file name and the group number. - 4.
+2. Extend and display automorphisms

+compute the extensions of these automorphisms to act on the pcp generators of the p-covering group and display the results.

+- 3. Specify input file and group number prompts for the input file name and the group number. - 4.
 List group presentation display at output level 3 the presentation for the group. - 5.
 Construct descendants we discuss this option in detail in Section 7.5. - 6.
-Advanced p-group generation menu provides access to the "Advanced Menu" for user-controlled construction and provides access to the "Advanced Menu" for user-controlled construction and manipulation.
+Advanced p-group generation menu provides access to the "Advanced Menu" for user-controlled construction and manipulation. - 7.
 Exit to basic menu returns the user to the Basic Menu (see 6.1).
 Selecting option 0 performs the same function.